nightwatchjs/nightwatch-docs/guide/using-nightwatch/external-globals.md

   after(done) {
     // run this only for the local-env if (this.isLocal) {
-      // start the local server
+      // stop the local server
       App.stopServer(function() {
         // shutting down
         done();